 - Let dolphins feed themselves – it is illegal and leaves them vulnerable to entanglement, boat strikes, and disease;

 - Go slow for those below - dolphins often form resting groups in the middle reaches of the estuary, so keep an eye out for dolphins, and slow down if you spot any; and

 - Support a clean marine environment - dolphins, particularly calves, can get tangled in fishing line.
-Dispose of unwanted fishing line in a rubbish bin or specially designed fishing line bins.
+Dispose of unwanted fishing line in a rubbish bin or specially designed Reel it in fishing line bins.
 Locations of fishing line bins.

 For more information on why feeding dolphins can harm, check out this website developed to help educate people about this global problem. http://www.dontfeedwilddolphins.org/